 Our Ph.D. program is a vibrant intellectual community of 20-plus faculty members and 45-plus graduate students.
-We admit graduate students with either B.A. or M.A. degrees.
+We admit graduate students with either bachelor's or master's degrees.
 Our faculty members are nationally and internationally recognized scholars with impressive records of research, publication, teaching, and grant-funded study.
 Founded in 1890, we are the oldest sociology department in the United States, and, as such, we have a long and distinguished history of rigorous training in both qualitative and quantitative study.

 We subscribe to an apprenticeship philosophy of graduate education in which faculty and students treat education as a joint enterprise.
 The department is noted for the intense exchange of ideas among its graduate students, a strong culture of student mentoring and support, and faculty-student collaboration.
 Areas of concentration include:

 Graduate students also play an active role in Departmental affairs; they serve on most Departmental committees, participate in the Sociology Graduate Student Association (SGSA), and edit a research journal, Social Thought and Research (STAR).
 The majority of graduate students are funded as graduate teaching assistants, and receive continuous training and support in a teaching seminar.
 A few advanced graduate students have taught in other departments and at nearby colleges and universities.
 Professional socialization is an important component of our program: Our students are encouraged to participate at professional meetings (e.g., Midwest Sociological Society, American Sociological Association, Sociologists for Women in Society) and submit their work (especially their Master's Degree thesis) for publication.
 Graduate students also host an annual Blackmar Lecture Series, inviting new sociology professionals to a public lecture at KU.